Don't Know What's Cool Anymore: Singles

 After a 6-year hiatus, Alphabeat announced their return on 1 March 2019 with the single "Shadows".
 At the same time, they announced plans for a fourth studio album, citing a release window of October 2019.
-In Demark, "Shadows" has since reached number 19 in the Singles Charts and has gone on to be certified Gold.
+In Denmark, "Shadows" reached number 19 on the singles chart and was certified Gold.

 An EP of "Shadows" remixes was released on 24 May, containing reworkings by Alphalove, F9, Until Dawn and Country Club Martini Crew.
 An acoustic recording of the track was released 14 June, followed by a UK radio edit of the single on 10 September, mixed by "Fascination" and "10,000 Nights" producer Jeremy Wheatley.
 On 16 October, the UK edit was added to the BBC Radio 2 playlist.

 On 30 August 2019, the band released the album's second single, "I Don't Know What's Cool Anymore".
 Alongside this, they announced the album itself with an expected release date of 1 November 2019.

-On 25 October, a second remix EP was released for the single "I Don't Know What's Cool Anymore," containing tracks by Faustix, Alphalove and Initial Talk.
+On 25 October, a second remix EP was released for the single "I Don't Know What's Cool Anymore", containing tracks by Faustix, Alphalove and Initial Talk.

-On 26 June 2020, Alphabeat released a reworking of the album track "Sometimes."
-Titled "Sometimes 2020," this version is produced by Dutch DJ Justus Schipper.
-Schipper later released his own re-working of the track, the "Justus Remix," released Juy 30.
+On 26 June 2020, Alphabeat released a reworking of the album track "Sometimes".
+Titled "Sometimes 2020", this version is produced by Dutch DJ Justus Schipper.
+Schipper later released his own re-working of the track, the "Justus Remix", on 30 July.

 Music videos

-As of August 2020, Alphabeat have released a total of three music videos to accompany the release of Don't Know What's Cool Anymore.
+Alphabeat released three music videos to accompany the release of Don't Know What's Cool Anymore.

-The first, a clip for lead single "Shadows," was released 1 March 2019.
-A second, accompanying the band's second single "I Don't Know What's Cool Anymore," followed on 24 September.
+The first, a clip for lead single "Shadows", was released 1 March 2019.
+A second, accompanying the band's second single "I Don't Know What's Cool Anymore", followed on 24 September.
 A third, for the album track "Sing A Song" premiered 16 November, however the track itself was not released as a single.
 All three of these videos were filmed, directed and edited by band members Anders Reinholdt and Rasmus Nagel.